-(A) As required in rule 4751-1-10 of the Administrative Code, nursing home administrators shall complete a minimum of twenty clock hours of approved continuing education each year in the fifteen-month period preceding renewal of the registration of the nursing home administrator license.
+(A) As required in rule 4751-1-10 of the Administrative Code, nursing home administrators shall complete a minimum of forty clock hours of approved continuing education biennially in the twenty-seven-month period preceding renewal of the registration of the nursing home administrator license.

-(2) The board, in its sole discretion, shall determine the number of hours of self-study instruction which shall qualify to fulfill an administrator's annual requirement for continuing education.
+(2) The board, in its sole discretion, shall determine the number of hours of self-study instruction which shall qualify to fulfill an administrator's biennial requirement for continuing education.
 As used in this paragraph, "self-study instruction" means any course of instruction provided through online, self-study, live or recorded webinars, or other learning that is not provided in a classroom setting.
 Self-study courses are identified by a BELTSS approval number with an "SS" in the middle.
 There is no limit on the amount of self-study/distance learning/webinar hours that may be submitted each renewal period.

 (3) The board will only accept twelve continuing education credits earned by a licensed nursing home administrator in one calendar day in alignment with NAB standards.

 (4) Administrators shall be required to take one continuing education course dealing with ethics/professional standards of practice each renewal period.